 1 English cucumber, thinly sliced

-Mint Sauce (recipe follows)
+Mint Sauce (recipe below)

 Butter the bread.
 Top half the buttered bread slices with cucumber slices.
 Drizzle mint sauce on the remaining slices of buttered bread and on top of the cucumber slices.
 Assemble into sandwiches; cut each sandwich into fingers.